 - Interest in Dominican University

 Write a brief, 200 word essay describing why you chose to apply to Dominican.
 If you've previously applied to this program, write an additional 150-200 words describing what has changed to ready you for the program since the last time you applied.

 Applicants to the Occupational Therapy Program are required to complete a total of 60 hours of observation/volunteering in human services, and 40 of those hours must be with an OTR.

-Due to the COVID-19 pandemic, the OT program is making exceptions to our current policy for Observation/Volunteer hours for the Fall 2021 application cycle.
+Due to the COVID-19 pandemic, the OT program is making exceptions to our current policy for Observation/Volunteer hours for the Fall 2021 and Fall 2022 application cycles.
 The following forms are required with your OTCAS application.